ankowals/saf/README.md

 	1 install java jdk
 	2 set an environment variable, for example JDK_HOME=C:\Program Files\Java\jdk1.8.0_144
-	3 verify java installation; in cmd issue java -version 4 download and extract maven binary
+	3 to verify java installation in cmd issue java -version 4 download and extract maven binary
 	5 set an environment variable, for example M2_HOME=C:\apache-maven-3.5.0 6 append %M2_HOME%\bin to PATH variable
-	7 verify maven installation; in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 install git
+	7 to verify maven installation in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 10 configure path to JDK for maven-compiler-plugin plugin in pom.xml file under <executable> tag
-	10 clone the repo for example to C:\Documents\Projects\SAF 11 download Selenium Chrome driver and other drivers if needed and put it in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	12 download JDBC oracle driver and other drivers if needed and put it in  <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	13 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 14 restart or log out and log in so changes done to Path variable will be visible 15 in case of issues with JDK not found fix its path in pom.xml file under <executable> tag

             <plugin>
                 <groupId>org.apache.maven.plugins</groupId>